 Episode 4: Deploying Code to Linux From TeamCity

+We setup TeamCity to deploy the latest build to Linux using SSH.
+TeamCity is so slick, it can make anyone look like a wizard.
+Even us!
 We’re ready to deploy our code to a linux based development environment.
 Previously, we built our code in TeamCity and stored the artifacts.
 We also created a SSH key for our development server.
 Now, TeamCity can deploy artifacts to the server using the SSH key for authentication.

 We use TeamCity because we already have our build artifacts there, TeamCity supports SSH and we’d rather not add anything else to our tech stack.
 And really, TeamCity is pretty cool!